 Contact your GP if you're experiencing symptoms that affect your everyday life.
 They can discuss whether the symptoms are a result of the medication and what to do.

 Don't drive if you feel dizzy, tired, or your vision is affected.

-Symptoms commonly reported both by people taking beta-blockers and those taking a dummy medication (placebo) include:
+Symptoms often reported by people taking beta-blockers include:

 - blurred vision

 - slow heartbeat